Written by Nelson Arreguín on April 18, 2010 under Live

-Written by Ryan Smith on December 13, 2013 under Artists
+Written by Ryan Smith on December 13, 2013 under Live

 I was thinking about our tagline on the way home from the American Country Awards in Las Vegas.
 This topic is wide open for interpretation and discussion, so I hope you join in.
 In my opinion, I had just witnessed a Legendary Performance when LeAnn Rimes sang a tribute to Patsy Cline, who had passed […]

-Written by Ryan Smith on September 13, 2013 under Artists
+Written by Ryan Smith on September 13, 2013 under Live

 Have you ever wondered what goes on behind the scenes of the biggest music festivals like CMA Music Fest, Bonnaroo, Stagecoach, and Coachella?
 I’ve been attending several festivals and award shows for the better part of my career at Shure.
 Coordinating these productions is a monumental effort requiring accurate communication and tons of advance work, […]

-Written by Cory Lorentz on September 16, 2010 under Artists
+Written by Cory Lorentz on September 16, 2010 under Live

 So, I’m going to come clean and state for the record that I was vaguely familiar with the rock band Pavement when I received a care package from the band’s manager, Peter Arsenault last winter asking if Shure might be interested in supporting a reunion tour slated for 2010.
 Of course I’d heard the name […]

-Written by Nelson Arreguín on April 12, 2010 under Artists
+Written by Nelson Arreguín on April 12, 2010 under Live

 Shure Endorsers Zoé stopped by Chicago last Friday to play a packed house at the historic Congress Theater while on a cross-country 12 city bus tour of the States.
 The Mexican alt-rockers rocked the packed house with lead singer León Larregui’s spacey vocals, Sergio Acosta’s guitar mastery, Jesus “Chucho” Baez’s haunting keyboards, Angel Mosqueda’s atomic bass […]

-Written by Cory Lorentz on April 5, 2010 under Artists
+Written by Cory Lorentz on April 5, 2010 under Live